ShiuLab/Evaluating-misassembly/README.md

 To assess the extent to which read coverage impacts the RD determination, reads at 5-fold, 10-fold, 20-fold and 30-fold coverages were resampled from dataset2, and were used to rerun CNVnator.

-> ## Step 09: Get the features to build the machine learning models
+> ## Step 09: Get the features to build the machine learning models ** GC content **

-> ## Step 10: Build 3-class prediction models using Random Forest
+> ## Step 10: Build prediction models using Random Forest

-- python ML_classification.py -df your_dataset -alg RF -cm T -plots T -gs T -n 100 -cv 10 -p 8 -apply all -threshold_test accuracy -cl_train HC,Background  ### ML_classification.py see https://github.com/ShiuLab/ML-Pipeline, contributed by Christina Azodi
+- python ML_classification.py -df your_dataset -alg RF -cm T -plots T -gs T -n 100 -cv 10 -p 8 -apply all -threshold_test accuracy -cl_train your_classes  ### ML_classification.py see https://github.com/ShiuLab/ML-Pipeline, contributed by Christina Azodi

 > ## Step 11: Get importance value of each feature in the prediction models